joyjitchatterjee/TurbineMaintenanceTemplates/README.md

 Acknowledgments:-
 Special acknowledgment to Offshore Renewable Energy Catapult (ORE Catpault)'s Platform for Operational Data (POD) https://pod.ore.catapult.org.uk, based on which we derived useful insights for developing these human-authored templates.
+Also, the SCADA data was utilised from POD as a part of this study.